Elinor Lawless

-Elinor Lawless (born 23 April 1982) is an Irish actress from Draperstown, Northern Ireland, known for portraying the role of Stevie Nash in the BBC medical drama series Casualty.
+Elinor Lawless (born 23 April 1982) is a British actress from Draperstown, Northern Ireland, known for portraying the role of Stevie Nash in the BBC medical drama series Casualty.
 Prior to her role in Casualty, Lawless appeared in various stage productions and BBC television series, including EastEnders and Doctors.

 Early and personal life

 Lawless was born in Draperstown.
 At the age of three, she was diagnosed with two cardiac conditions; a hole in her heart and anomalous pulmonary venous connection, where blood runs in the wrong direction.
 She spent a lot of time in hospitals as a child, and at seven, she had open-heart surgery in the Royal Belfast Hospital for Sick Children.
 She had regular check-up appointments until the age of 21, when she was deemed healthy.
 While attending St Mary's Grammar School in Magherafelt, she finished as runner-up in PricewaterhouseCoopers' award ceremony in the Leaders of Tomorrow category.
 She then trained in acting at the Bristol Old Vic Theatre School and won the Peter Akerman Award for Best Comedy Actress.

 Lawless was married to fellow actor Peter Basham.
 Lawless and Basham had a son in 2016.
 He was born premature, and due to weighing under 2.2 kilograms, he spent days in a specialist baby unit.
 On the experience, Lawless felt that she could now relate to her parents due to their stress over her condition as a child.
 Lawless also commended the National Health Service for their treatment of herself and her child.